Quantum reading under a local energy constraint: Methods

 In other words, $G$ is a lowerbound for the average information which is gained by using the EPR quantum transmitter instead of any classical transmitter.
 A positive gain ($G>0$) is a sufficient condition for the superiority of the quantum reading ($J_{Q}>J_{C}$).
 In general, this quantity is a function of all the basic parameters of the model, i.e., $G=G(M,N_{S} ,r_{0},r_{1},N_{B})$.
 Numerically, we can find signal profiles $\{M,N_{S}\}$, classical memories $\{r_{0},r_{1}\}$, and thermal baths $N_{B}$, for which we have the quantum effect $G>0$.
 Some of these values are shown by the table in the main text.
+As explained in the main text, we can also resort to the further lowerbound $G^{\ast}\leq G$, which is defined by using the quantum Battacharyya bound instead of the quantum Chernoff bound.
+By exploiting $G^{\ast}$, we can plot Figs.~\ref{FIGab}, \ref{FIGcd}, and~\ref{FIGef}.